SAP/abap-cleaner/docs/rules/CreateObjectRule.md

 Transforms CREATE OBJECT statements into functional style using NEW.

+This rule requires a NetWeaver version >= 7.40.

 ## References

 * [Clean ABAP Styleguide: Prefer NEW to CREATE OBJECT](https://github.com/SAP/styleguides/blob/main/clean-abap/CleanABAP.md#prefer-new-to-create-object)